How Autoimmune Disorders Affect Breastfeeding (and Vice Versa)

 by Katie Black

 Choosing to breastfeed is a lot easier said than done.
 The reality is many moms would prefer to breastfeed but simply can’t.
-This can happen because they’re physically unable to, or don’t have enough support from their healthcare team or community.
+This can happen because they’re physically unable to, or don’t have enough support from their healthcare team, workplace, or community.

 For moms with an autoimmune disorder, they often have to choose between their own health or breastfeeding either because their symptoms are too much, or their treatment isn’t safe for a breastfeeding baby.